ucb-ee290c/OsciBear-Bringup/tapeout-sp21/ee290c-integration-team/README.md

 # EE290C Integration Team

+***NOTE: This is a copy of SOME the integration team's repo, so that no PDK-specific information was present.
+The [original repo can be found here](https://bwrcrepo.eecs.berkeley.edu/EE290C_EE194_tstech28/ee290c-integration-team) but requires a signed TSMC28 NDA.

 Main repository for the integration team.
 This branch reflects the final delivery of OsciBear, including all components except for final flattened layouts (for which this repo contains pointers).
 [Final industry design review slides](https://ucberkeley-ee290c.github.io/sp21/assets/review-final.pdf).